-It’s Rich vs Poor, but the downtrodden wealthy are getting some help!
+It’s Rich vs Poor, but the downtrodden wealthy are finally getting some help!

 [This page is an excerpt from the Humor Times magazine.